khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
 Related by al-Quḍāʿī (109/2) via:

-Jaʿfar ibn ʿAbd al-Wāḥid, who said, “Wahb ibn Jarīr ibn Ḥāzim informed us from his father from al-Aʿmash from Abū Ṣāliḥ from Abū Hurayrah \mabpwhim from The Prophet \pbuh.”
+Jaʿfar bin ʿAbd al-Wāḥid, who said, “Wahb bin Jarīr bin Ḥāzim informed us from his father from al-Aʿmash from Abū Ṣāliḥ from Abū Hurayrah \mabpwhim from The Prophet \pbuh.”

-One of the _Muḥaddithīn_, either Ibn al-Muḥibb or al-Dhahabī, wrote in the margin, “This _ḥadīth_ is not at all authentic,” i.e. it is fabricated: the flaw in it is Jaʿfar here, about whom al-Dāraquṭnī said, “He used to fabricate _aḥādīth_;” Abū Zurʿah said, “He narrated baseless _aḥādīth_”; Al-Dhahabī gave some _ḥadīth_ because of which he disparaged him, among them being this one, and then said, “This is one of his calamities!”
+One of the _Muḥaddithīn_, either Ibn al-Muḥibb or al-Dhahabī, wrote in the margin, “This _ḥadīth_ is not at all authentic,” i.e. it is fabricated: the flaw in it is Jaʿfar here, about whom al-Dāraquṭnī said, “He used to fabricate _aḥādīth_.”
+Abū Zurʿah said, “He narrated baseless _aḥādīth_”; Al-Dhahabī gave some _ḥadīth_ because of which he disparaged him, among them being this one, and then said, “This is one of his calamities!”

 \begin{mdframed}[style=narration, frametitle={Narration \#59}]
 Whatever you are given from the Book of Allāh is to be acted upon; there is no excuse for anyone to leave it.
 If it is not in the Book of Allāh, then (act upon) a previous example (\textit{sunnah}) of mine.
 If there is no previous example (\textit{sunnah}) of mine, then (act upon) what my Companions say; Verily, my Companions are of the station of the stars in the sky, so whichever of them you take, you will be guided, and the disagreement of my Companions is a mercy for you.